-The recommended remedial grading will remove the upper portion of the near-surface native alluvium, and replace these soils as compacted structural fill.
-The native soils that will remain in place below the recommended depth of overexcavation will not be subject to significant load increases from the foundations of the new structure.
-Provided that the recommended remedial grading is completed, the post-construction static settlements of the proposed structure is expected to be within tolerable limits.
+The recommended remedial grading will remove the potentially collapsible native younger alluvium, as well as a portion of the near-surface alluvium and near-surface bedrock, and replace these soils as compacted structural fill.
+The native soils that will remain in place below the recommended depth of overexcavation possess more favorable consolidation/collapse characteristics and will not be subject to significant load increases from the foundations of the new structures.
+Provided that the recommended remedial grading is completed, the post-construction static settlement of the proposed structure is expected to be within tolerable limits.